-Presently, 12.39% (15/121) of all health departments in Ohio and a total of 163 health departments nationally have achieved Public Health Accreditation.
+Presently, 36.84% (42/114) of all Ohio health departments and a total of 268 health departments nationally have achieved Public Health Accreditation.
 See the map below for information on how many health department’s have been accredited per state.

-The Public Health Accreditation Board (PHAB) recently released a new video showcasing the benefits accreditation brings to health departments and communities.
-Follow the link below:
+The Public Health Accreditation Board is currently showcasing the benefits Public Health Accreditation brings to health departments and the communities they serve through the following two videos:

 The accreditation assessment process provides valuable, measurable feedback to health departments on their strengths and areas for improvement.